Improve the health of thousands of people

 Doctors might help a dozen or so patients a day.
 Public health professionals help thousands.

 Explore how social, cultural, political, and geographical conditions play a pivotal role in health — and how understanding these factors can help us tackle smoking, obesity, infectious diseases, and other modern-day health challenges.

 By drawing on skills from different disciplines, you’ll learn how to develop health policies that work and health messages that hit home.
 In your final year, you’ll complete a thesis, an independent study, or a community engagement placement.

-With a Bachelor of Public Health degree, whether you take the co-op stream or not you’ll be equipped to make important contributions to society, whether it’s researching ways to control infectious diseases such as COVID-19, developing healthy eating campaigns for teenagers, improving social services for seniors in your community.
+A Bachelor of Public Health degree will equip you to make important contributions to society, whether it’s researching ways to control infectious diseases such as COVID-19, developing healthy eating campaigns for teenagers, or improving social services for seniors in your community.